moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 - Gutenbergstraßw:Gutenbergstraße
 - Münchener Str.:Münchner Straße

-One funny value occured in the data named 'Lueg ins Land' which translates to 'Lie into the country'.
+One funny value occurred in the data named 'Lueg ins Land' which translates to 'Lie into the country'.
 Though, being a Munich citizen, I was not aware of such a street and it sounded like some joke.
 However, a quick research revealed that there is actually a tower named and a street in front of it named so.